segmentio/segment-docs/src/engage/content/mobile-push.md

     - You can add recipients using an email address or user ID.
 3. Click **Send test push**.

 Segment verifies that the the profile you're sending a test to has push tokens enabled, then sends the test.
-If the test push notification doesn't work as expected, confirm that the profile you're sending to has enabled push tokens.
+If the test mobile push doesn't work as expected, confirm that the profile you're sending to has enabled push tokens.

 ## Personalize with merge tags

 Personalize mobile push content in Engage using profile traits as merge tags in your messages.

-To personalize a push notification, click **Add merge tags** in the template builder and select the profile traits to include in your message.
+To personalize a mobile push, click **Add merge tags** in the template builder and select the profile traits to include in your message.

 Engage inserts the selected traits inside merge tags based on cursor placement in the message.
-This allows you to personalize each push notification you send to recipients.
+This allows you to personalize each mobile push you send to recipients.
 You can also use [liquid templating](https://liquidjs.com/tags/if.html){:target="blank"} to create dynamic content in the template editor.

 > info ""
 > To learn more about profile traits, visit Segment's [Computed Traits](/docs/engage/audiences/computed-traits/) and [SQL Traits](/docs/engage/audiences/sql-traits/) documentation.

 ## Next steps

-Now that you've built a mobile push template, you're ready to begin [sending mobile push campaigns](/docs/engage/campaigns/push-notifications/push-campaigns/).
+Now that you've built a mobile push template, you're ready to begin [sending mobile push campaigns](/docs/engage/campaigns/mobile-push/push-campaigns/).